ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let query = appl; // String | The query - a partial or full ingredient name. let opts = {
+let query = appl; // String | The partial or full ingredient name. let opts = {
   '_number': 10, // Number | The number of results to return (between 1 and 100).
   'metaInformation': false, // Boolean | Whether to return more meta information about the ingredients.
   'intolerances': false // Boolean | A comma-separated list of intolerances.
-All found ingredients must not cause problems for people with one of the given tolerances.
+All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances.
 };
 apiInstance.autocompleteIngredientSearch(query, opts, (error, data, response) => {
   if (error) {